Generating function for projected entangled-pair states: Introduction

-One physically motivated way of studying excitations is to use the tensor network generalization~\cite{Ostlund1995, Haegeman2012} of the Feynman-Bijl ansatz \cite{Feynman1953a, Feynman1953b, Feynman1954, Feynman1956} or single mode approximation \cite{Girvin1986, Arovas1988}, which is a variational ansatz for an excited state in the tangent space of the ground state tensor manifold~\cite{Haegeman2013b, Vanderstraeten2019b}.
-In this construction, the ground state is perturbed locally by introducing an ``impurity'' tensor (orthogonal to the ground state) to represent a local quasiparticle.
-By making a momentum superposition of such a local perturbation, one obtains a natural representation for a low-energy excited state.
-This approach has been successfully applied to build excitations on top of matrix product states (MPS) ground states in 1D \cite{Buyens2014, Bera2017, Vanderstraeten2018, ZaunerStauber2018, VanDamme2021, Milsted2022} and quasi-1D \cite{VanDamme2021, Kadow2022, Drescher2022} systems, where contractions can be performed exactly and efficiently.
-For a 2D quantum many-body system in the thermodynamic limit, this construction leads to the sum of infinitely many PEPSs with infinite size, so that computing expectation values or optimizing the variational energy is not straightforward.
-This still can be achieved through summing a geometric series of channel operators built from boundary MPS approach~\cite{Vanderstraeten2015, Vanderstraeten2019a} or alternatively through summing diagrams within the corner transfer matrix renormalization group method~\cite{Ponsioen2020, Ponsioen2022}.
+One physically motivated way of studying excitations is to use the tensor network generalization~\cite{Ostlund1995, Haegeman2012} of the Feynman-Bijl ansatz \cite{Feynman1953a, Feynman1953b, Feynman1954, Feynman1956} or the single mode approximation \cite{Girvin1986, Arovas1988}, which is a variational ansatz for an excited state in the tangent space of the ground state tensor manifold~\cite{Haegeman2013b, Vanderstraeten2019b}.
+In this construction, the ground state is perturbed locally by introducing an ``impurity'' tensor to represent a local quasiparticle.
+By making a momentum superposition of such a local perturbation, one obtains a natural representation of a low-energy excited state.
+This approach has been successfully applied to build excitations on top of ground states of matrix product state (MPS) form in 1D \cite{Buyens2014, Bera2017, Vanderstraeten2018, ZaunerStauber2018, VanDamme2021, Milsted2022} and quasi-1D \cite{VanDamme2021, Kadow2022, Drescher2022} systems, where contractions can be performed exactly and efficiently.
+For a 2D quantum many-body system in the thermodynamic limit, this construction leads to the sum of infinitely many copies of PEPS with infinite size, so that computing expectation values or optimizing the variational energy is not straightforward.
+This can still be achieved through summing a geometric series of channel operators built from the boundary MPS approach~\cite{Vanderstraeten2015, Vanderstraeten2019a} or alternatively through summing diagrams within the corner transfer matrix renormalization group method~\cite{Ponsioen2020, Ponsioen2022}.
 Nevertheless, the number of tensor diagrams one needs to take care of in these approaches is substantial.
-Additionally, it is not clear how to apply these approaches to finite size systems, since both approaches rely on a fixed-point iteration which are designed for infinite system.
+Additionally, it is not clear how to apply these approaches to finite-size systems, since both approaches rely on a fixed-point iteration which is designed for an infinite system.